jobdoh/jobdoh.github.io/terms.md

         Each Tasker hereby waives all rights and releases the Company from, and shall neither sue nor bring any proceeding against any such parties for, any claim or cause of action, whether now known or unknown, for defamation, invasion of right to privacy, publicity or personality or any similar matter, or based upon or relating to the use and exploitation of such Tasker’s identity, likeness or voice in connection with the Service.

-        Each Tasker acknowledges that the Company shall not owe any financial or other remuneration for using the recordings provided hereunder by such Tasker, either for initial or subsequent transmission or playback, and further acknowledges that the Company is not responsible for any expense or liability incurred as a result of such Tasker’s recordings or participation in any recordings, including any loss of such recording data.
+        Each Tasker acknowledges that the Company shall not owe any financial or other remuneration for using the recordings provided hereunder by such Tasker, either for initial or subsequent transmission or playback, and further acknowledges that the Company is not responsible for any expense or liability incurred as a result of such Tasker’s recordings or participation in any recordings, including any loss of such recording data

+    **b) Personal Information Collection Statement ("PICS")**

+    - Data collection for task application are voluntary.
+However, user verification will only be conducted upon complete data submission.
+Data are used to ensure taskers' legitimacy and the right to work in their local jurisdiction as well as for payroll services.

+    - Data will be passed onto the Clients once an explicit hiring arrangement has been confirmed via the platform.

+    - Taskers have the rights to request access to a copy of their personal data and to request correction of the data by emailing customer service department at [cs@jobdoh.com](mailto:cs@jobdoh.com) or by visiting our office at 16th floor, Cornwall House, Taikoo Place, Quarry Bay, Hong Kong.

+    Privacy Policy Statement ("PPS")

+    - Data collected include but not limited to photos, official identification documents, address proof, bank account number (for payroll transfer).
+Data are used to ensure taskers' legitimacy and the right to work in their local jurisdiction as well as for payroll services.

+    - The platform has SSL + Amazon Web Services security protection, and data for inactive users will be stored for no more than two years.

 9.  **Links to Other Websites**